CONP-PCNO/conp-dataset/README.md

 `git annex version`

-As of August 14 2019, this installs git annex v 7.20190730, which works with CONP datasets.
+As of May 12 2020, this installs git annex v 8.20200330, which works with CONP datasets.
 Earlier versions of git-annex may not.

 ### DataLad: